 We are planning to make the center piece of Williams Valley Family Farm LLC, Grade A Whole Raw Milk.
-We hope to add other products in the future.
-Possibly including pastured eggs, as well as beef etc. We don't know where all God will lead us but we would like to be able to offer high quality local food to neighbors and friends about us who may not have the experience, infrastructure, or the time to grow their own.
+We've added other products including pastured eggs, as well as beef etc. We don't know where all God will lead us but we would like to be able to offer high quality local food to neighbors and friends about us who may not have the experience, infrastructure, or the time to grow their own.

 Dwayne @ Williams Valley Family Farm LLC